 While erosion is a significant consideration, you will also want to consider the possibility of allowing invasive vegetation to establish a presence.
 Once the spread of invasive species has started, it is tough to stop and regain control.

 While hand clearing may be the least invasive way of clearing your land, it will also be the most time-consuming.
 The use of handheld options is very selective and deliberate.
 This is a good option if you are planning to thin a small area to come in and build a house or other structure, and want to create a safe buffer for fire dangers.

 The use of a mulcher is an excellent alternative to grubbing and burning.
-With mulching, whether it is a disc or a drum mulcher, it can selectively cut and process vegetation efficiently.
+With mulching, whether it is a disc mulcher Pro X, drum mulcher DC Pro X, or drum mulcher OD Pro X it can selectively cut and process vegetation efficiently.

 With mulching, you are removing trees and underbrush, as well as putting the organic matter back on the ground.
 By putting the mulch back where you have removed the vegetation, you provide a natural barrier that will assist in preventing the regrowth of invasive species and promotes the growth of the natural vegetation.
 When using a mulcher as a form of land clearing, you reduce the need to come back and fix up the land.

 When considering the options for clearing land, you are going to want to take into account that you will need to maintain this in the future.
 No land management option will give you the "one and done" solution to maintain your land.
 Consistent and timely management is imperative to the remediation of the vegetation that is unwanted.